enii040/enii040.github.io/index.md

 #### Porgrams and Technologies:
 Google Collab
 Blender
-R - Studio
+R-Studio
 Canva

 ## Approach to Projects
-Interactive Development:
+Interactive Development
 I utilize Google Colab for iterative and interactive data analysis, ensuring clear documentation and visualization throughout the process.

-Best Practices:
+Best Practices
-Implementing the knowlwdge learned from Python Data Science Handbook, I follow structured workflows for data wrangling, analysis, and visualization.
+Drawing from the Python Data Science Handbook, I follow structured workflows for data wrangling, analysis, and visualization.
 This includes:
-- Consistently organizing code and comments for readability.
+- Organizing code and comments for readability.
 - Using modular functions to promote reusability and scalability.
-- Incorporating rigorous testing to validate outputs at every stage.
+- Incorporating rigorous testing to validate outputs.
+-

-Libraries I used include: Pandas, NumPy, Matplotlib, Plotly, as well as used Mapbox for map visualisations.
+Libraries I’ve used include Pandas, NumPy, Matplotlib, Plotly, and Mapbox for map visualizations.

 ## Fact-Based Insights
-One of the key insights I’ve gained from my projects is the critical importance of inclusive and representative data, a concept emphasized in Factfulness by Hans Rosling.
-I’ve observed firsthand how selection bias can lead to misleading conclusions when the dataset fails to reflect the diversity of the population it represents.
-This has underscored the need for data scientists to think critically, identify gaps in their datasets, and actively seek diverse data sources to ensure fairness and equity in analysis and outcomes.
-Inspired by Rosling's call to interpret data accurately and avoid one-size-fits-all narratives, I strive to approach each project with a commitment to uncovering meaningful insights that serve a broader, more inclusive audience.
+One of the key insights I’ve gained from my projects is the importance of inclusive and representative data, a concept emphasized in Factfulness by Hans Rosling.
+Selection bias can lead to misleading conclusions when datasets fail to reflect population diversity.
+This experience has reinforced my commitment to thinking critically, identifying gaps in data, and seeking diverse sources to ensure fairness and equity in analysis and outcomes.
+Inspired by Rosling's call to avoid one-size-fits-all narratives, I strive to uncover meaningful insights that serve broader, more inclusive audiences.